 Set a maintenance schedule to inspect and test your well water, septic system, and water treatment.
 Private water supply systems require routine maintenance.
-These simple steps will help protect your system and investment:
+These simple steps will help protect your well water system:

 - Perform annual tests for a minimum of bacteria.